- UPDATE (9:12am): Local news sources in Detroit have reported that Cornell died of an apparent suicide

 - UPDATE (3:35pm): Medical examiners have determined and confirmed that Cornell committed suicide by hanging.

 Chris Cornell, frontman for band Audioslave and longtime founder of Soundgarden, has died.
 His unexpected death happened in Detroit on Wednesday night.
-He was 52, and no cause has yet been released.
+He was 52.
+No official cause of death has yet been released, however, PopWrapped CEO, Zachary Jaydon, is reporting that Cornell committed suicide by hanging, and was found in his hotel bathroom.

 In a statement to the Associated Press, representative Brian Bumbery called the death "sudden and unexpected," adding, “His wife Vicky and family were shocked to learn of his sudden and unexpected passing, and they will be working closely with the medical examiner to determine the cause,” Bumbery stated.
 “They would like to thank his fans for their continuous love and loyalty and ask that their privacy be respected at this time.”